Does Kratom Interact With Lorazepam (Ativan)?

 For elderly or debilitated patients, an initial dosage of 1-2 mg/day in divided doses is usually recommended, then adjusted as needed.

-Most contrary reactions to benzodiazepines, such as CNS effects and breathing depression, are largely influenced by the dose, with more acute effects occurring with high amounts.
+Most contrary reactions to benzodiazepines, such as central nervous system and breathing depression, are largely influenced by the dose, with more acute effects occurring with high amounts.

 Sometimes the effects are similar to alcohol impairment, making activities like driving dangerous.